thunze/rr/README.md

 You can find the built paper in `result/migraines-math-degrees.pdf`.

 > [!TIP]
-> If you are using **WSL** and you want to view the PDF file in your Windows environment, open Windows Explorer and navigate to the `\\wsl$\Ubuntu\home\<your-linux-username>` directory, where `<your-linux-username>` is your Linux user account name.
-If you executed the `nix build github:thunze/rr/1.1#paper` command in this directory, you should find the `result` directory containing the built PDF file here.
-Otherwise navigate to the directory where you executed the command.
+> If you are using **WSL** and you want to view the PDF file you can install a pdf viewer (e.g. [xdg-open](https://freedesktop.org/wiki/Software/xdg-utils/)) or wsl utilities ([wslu](https://github.com/wslutilities/wslu)) to view it using your windows pdf viewer.
+To install either of these you first have to run `sudo apt-get update` to update your local package index.
+Afterwards you can install xdg-utils using `sudo apt install xdg-utils` or wslu using `sudo apt install wslu`.
+- If you installed xdg-utils you can then open the pdf file by navigating to the `result` directory and running `open migraines-math-degrees.pdf`.
+- if you installed wslu you can open the `result` directory in your windows explorer by navigating to the `result` directory by running `wslview .`

 ### 2. Using git-annex